We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 - Absence of an accurate test

-- Clearly defined diagnostic criteria
+- Using clearly defined diagnostic criteria

-- Observing participants in similar biological conditions
+- Observing participants under similar biological/environmental conditions

-- Training of observers
+- Training observers

 - Blinding observers and participants to the study hypothesis

-- Standardised measurement methods
+- Employing standardised measurement methods

 - Piloting questionnaires to identify ambiguous questions